jeaninemjordan/Belly-Button-Biodiversity/README.md

 ## Visualizing the Belly Button Biodiversity dataset on an interactive dashboard with Plotly.js and D3 in Javascript to explore the relationships between demographics and the microbial colonies discovered within belly buttons.

 ### Project Overview
 Bellybuttons: everybody has one, and yet the microbial inhabitants residing within our navels remain a mystery to most of us.
-The Public Science Lab of NC State University created the Belly Button Biodiversity Project, an exploratory analysis that investigated the microbe colonies living inside the navels of hundreds of participants from varying backgrounds.
-All participants provided their demographic statistics to the study so it could be determined what relationships between microbe species and demographics existed.
+The Public Science Lab of NC State University created the Belly Button Biodiversity Project, an exploratory scientific analysis that investigated the microbe colonies living inside the belly buttons of hundreds of participants from varying backgrounds.
+All participants provided their demographic statistics to the study so it could be determined what relationships between the microbe species and pariticpants' demographics existed.

 Molecular biology was conducted by the Public Science Lab at NC State to extract and sequence the DNA from the microbes collected from the participants’ belly buttons.
-Specifically, the 16S rRNA gene was analyzed, as it contains a molecular identifier use to distinguish one species of microbe from another.
-As a result, a list of microbial species and their quantities were produced to answer some of the following questions:
+Specifically, the 16S rRNA gene was analyzed, as it contained a molecular identifier used to distinguish the different species of microbes from eachother.
+As a result, a list of microbial species and their quantities was produced to answer some of the following questions:

-* What kind and how many species of bacteria live inside the belly button?
+* What kinds and how many species of bacteria live inside the belly button?
 * Why are some species of bacteria so common while most other varieties are so rare?
 * What are the determining factors that influence the volume and species of microbes found?